tlocke/pg8000/README.rst

 - Remove support for Python 3.7

-- Add a ``socket`` keyword parameter for creating a connection from a pre-configured socket.
+- Add a ``sock`` keyword parameter for creating a connection from a pre-configured socket.